Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Introduction

 \section{Introduction}

 Molecular docking is the computational process that predicts the binding configuration of a ligand to its target protein at atomic resolution and is central to structure-based drug discovery~\citep{fan2019progress}.
 Traditional docking pipelines rely on empirical scoring functions coupled with heuristic search~\citep{trott2010autodock,koes2013lessons,hassan2017protein}, while classical scoring functions have historically spanned physics-based, empirical, and knowledge-based formulations~\citep{ballester2010machine,cheng2010knowledge,meng2011molecular}.
-These methods balance speed and physical interpretability but often correlate inconsistently with experimental affinities.
+These methods balance speed and physical interpretability, but their docking scores often show limited correlation with experimentally measured binding affinities or binding constants~\citep{su2018comparative}.
 Recent machine learning (ML)–based models such as DiffDock~\citep{corso2022diffdock} and SurfDock~\citep{cao2025surfdock} aim to improve pose generation or scoring by learning protein–ligand interaction patterns directly from data.
 Despite decades of development, no single method consistently excels across all docking scenarios, reflecting both the \textit{No Free Lunch Theorem}~\citep{wolpert2002no} and the profound context dependence of protein–ligand recognition~\citep{yuan2024algorithm}.

 Algorithm Selection (AS)~\citep{rice1976algorithm} offers a principled route to adaptivity in such heterogeneous regimes.
 Rather than committing to a single solver or fixed configuration, AS systems learn to recommend the algorithm predicted to perform best for each instance~\citep{kerschke2019automated}.
-Early AutoML (automated machine learning) systems, such as Auto-WEKA~\citep{thornton2013auto} and Auto-sklearn~\citep{feurer2015efficient}, operationalise the AS paradigm at scale through Bayesian optimisation and meta-learning, demonstrating that instance-specific algorithm choice can outperform any fixed method.
-AS has also proved effective in related molecular modelling tasks like QSAR regression, where meta-learning has shown consistent improvements over single-model baselines across thousands of datasets~\citep{olier2018meta}.

-\citet{chen2023algorithm} introduced the first docking-specific AS framework using the \textit{ALORS} recommender~\citep{misir2017alors} to select between AutoDock configurations from tabular features.
-Subsequent work further explored regression-based parameter tuning~\citep{zayed2025optimizing}.
-These works provided valuable demonstrations of feasibility but remained restricted to a single engine, limited descriptors, or narrow protocol settings, yielding moderate gains with limited generality.
+Beyond docking, AS has been operationalised at scale in AutoML systems such as Auto-WEKA~\citep{thornton2013auto} and Auto-sklearn~\citep{feurer2015efficient}, and has shown consistent benefits in molecular modelling tasks such as QSAR regression via meta-learning~\citep{olier2018meta}.